Protection and expansion of Intact Forest Landscapes

 Using a variety of data sources, we narrowed down the forest regions suffering from the highest rates of deforestation, and which presented the highest potential for landscape restoration in their immediate vicinity.
 These are the countries, highlighted in dark and light green on the map.

-There are innovative and creative reforestation projects out there, that are looking to support multiple levels of both human and ecological healing simultaneously.
+There are innovative and creative reforestation projects looking to simultaneously support multiple levels of human and ecological healing.
 We seek to partner with exemplary initiatives that fit our reforestation strategy.

 Forest restoration in the vicinity of Intact Forest Landscapes or protected areas (green belt, buffer zones, forest corridors within fragmented forest ecosystems), in Tropical and subtropical moist broadleaf forests, Tropical and subtropical dry broadleaf forests, Tropical and subtropical coniferous forests, as well as Mangroves.